santiagorodriguezbermudez/ticatactoe/README.md

 Creating a Tic Tac Toe for learning how Object Oriented Programming works on Ruby

 ## Getting Started
 According to Wikipedia, Tic Tac Toe is a game for two players, who take turn by marking spaces in a 3 x 3 grid.
-The player that succeedss in marking consecutive cells either on the same column, row or diagonal will win.
+The player that succeeds in marking consecutive cells either on the same column, row or diagonal will win.

 "Games played on three-in-a-row boards can be traced back to ancient Egypt,[5] where such game boards have been found on roofing tiles dating from around 1300 BCE.[6]